x-systems/phlex-data/README.md

 ## Extensibility and Add-ons

-ATK Data is extensible and offers wide range of add-ons ranging from [Audit](https://github.com/atk4/audit) and [Aggregation/Reporting](https://github.com/atk4/report).
+Phlex Data is extensible and offers wide range of add-ons ranging from [Audit](https://github.com/atk4/audit) and [Aggregation/Reporting](https://github.com/atk4/report).
 Developer may also implement advanced DB concepts like "[disjoint subtypes](https://nearly.guru/blog/data/disjoint-subtypes-in-php)" - allowing to efficiently persist object-oriented data in your database.

 Regardless of how your model is constructed and what database backend is used, it can easily be used in conjunction with any 3rd party add-on, like [Charts](https://github.com/atk4/chart).

-### Benefits of using ATK Data
+### Benefits of using Phlex Data

-Designed for medium to large PHP applications and frameworks, ATK Data is a clean implementation of Data Mapper that will:
+Designed for medium to large PHP applications and frameworks, Phlex Data is a clean implementation of Data Mapper that will:

 -   Make your application really database-agnostic.
 SQL?
 NoSQL?
 RestAPI?
 Cache?
 Load and store your data with any of these, without refactoring your code.
 -   Execute more on the server.
 Agile Data converts query logic into server-specific language (e.g. SQL) then delivers you the exact data rows / columns which you need from a single statement, no matter how complex.